top of page

 Michael's fiddle education has been guided by esteemed mentors such as Mark Sullivan, a three-time Canadian Grandmasters fiddle champion, fiddle legends Calvin Vollrath and Liz Carroll, and respected Vancouver music community organizers Michael Pratt and Lynn Mcgown.

 His talent has earned him recognition, with notable achievements such as being a two-time BC fiddle Champion (2017, 2018), and two-time Traditional Champion at the Grand North American Fiddle Championships (2023, 2024).
-Additionally, he has been a top 10 finalist at the National level Canadian Grandmasters Fiddling Championship on six consecutive occasions, cementing his position as a respected and accomplished fiddler in the Canadian contest circuit.
-Recently he has also served as a judge for the BC Fiddle Championships.
+Additionally, he has been a top 10 finalist at the National level Canadian Grandmasters Fiddling Championship on seven consecutive occasions (a record for a BC fiddler), cementing his position as a respected and accomplished fiddler in the Canadian contest circuit.
+He has also served as a judge for the BC Fiddle Championships on several occasions, and an adjudicator for the Victoria Performing Arts Festival among others.

-He has released three solo albums, A Sense of Tradition (2018), On The Edge, (2022) and Fiddlin' Around the Christmas Tree (2023) which reflect his dedication to upholding traditional and fiddle music.
+He has four solo albums to his credit, A Sense of Tradition (2018), On The Edge, (2022), Fiddlin' Around the Christmas Tree (2023) and most recently Saltchuck (2025) released through Daniel Lapp's Woodbox Records.
 Folkworld magazine listed A Sense of Tradition as one of the best folk albums of the year.
-He has also lent his fiddle playing to numerous folk and country albums.
-Michael also operates his own home recording studio, where he recorded, mixed, and mastered his second and third album.
-As a recording engineer and a studio musician he has undertaken recording projects for folk musicians, singers, songwriters, and even the movie trailer music production company Audiomachine.
+He has also lent his fiddle playing to numerous folk, country, and world albums and tracks.
+Michael also operates his own home recording studio, where he recorded his recent albums.
+As a recording engineer and a studio musician he has undertaken recording projects for numerous folk musicians, singers, songwriters, including the popular youtuber and musicologist Farya Faraji and movie trailer music production company Audiomachine.

-Actively involved in the British Columbia music community, in addition to co-founding the UBC Fiddle Club with Micki-Lee Smith where they created a supportive environment for aspiring musicians on campus to develop their talents, Michael, alongside Kai Gronberg, also co-founded and is the creative director of the Open Door Fiddlers, a youth student fiddle group.
-He is also an in-demand music instructor at Open Door Music School in Kitsilano.
+Actively involved in the British Columbia music community, in addition to co-founding the UBC Fiddle Club with Micki-Lee Smith where they created a supportive environment for aspiring musicians on campus to develop their talents, Michael, alongside Kai Gronberg, also co-founded the Open Door Fiddlers, a youth student fiddle group.
+He is also an in-demand music teacher at Open Door Music School in Kitsilano, as well as serving as an instructor and mentor at various fiddle and music camps, retreats, and events throughout Canada.

-Over the last number of years he has hosted many weekly and monthly jam sessions at the Wolf and Hound pub.
-Additionally, he has played a significant part in leading the session component of the long running Jericho Folk Club for many years.
+Over the last number of years he has hosted many weekly and monthly jam sessions and kitchen parties around Vancouver.
+He led the sessions at the long running Jericho Folk Club for many years as well as currently co-leads a weekly jam at the Wolf and Hound Pub in Kitsilano.
 Through his skilled leadership, Michael has fostered a sense of community and shared musical enjoyment, helping to make these sessions cherished events within the local music community.

-Some of Michael's career highlights include opening for multiple grammy winner and Canadian music legend Sarah Mclachlan, acclaimed Irish musician Sharon Shannon, and folk trio I'm With Her, and accompanying 3-time Juno winning singer-songwriter David Francey and Scots Singer of the Year Iona Fyfe.
-Besides performing at many folk music festivals including the Bear Creek Folk Festival, and Islands Music Festival, Michael has also shared his musical talents at many Rogue Folk Club, Vancouver Folk Song Society, and Irish Consulate events and alongside the Vancouver Youth Choir at the Orpheum, and Musica Intima at St. James Hall, as well as performing with JigJam at the Blueshore Financial Theatre and the Calgary Folk Club.
-His musical endeavours have gained recognition, with appearances on Breakfast Television, Shaw TV, Global News, and CBC.
+Some of Michael's career highlights include opening for multiple grammy winner and Canadian music superstar Sarah Mclachlan, acclaimed Irish musician Sharon Shannon, Canadian Celtic music legends The Barra Macneils, and American folk trio I'm With Her, and accompanying 3-time Juno winning singer-songwriter David Francey and Scots Singer of the Year Iona Fyfe.
+Besides performing at folk music festivals including the Vancouver Folk Music Festival, Bear Creek Folk FestivalCanmore Folk Festival, and Islands Folk Festival among many, Michael has also shared his musical talents at many folk clubs and community events across BC, as well as toured with popular Irish group JigJam on their Canadian tours.
+His musical endeavours have taken him across Canada, and have gained recognition, with appearances on Breakfast Television, Shaw TV, Global NewsCTV, and CBC.
 Additionally, Michael showcased his ''acting chops'' by playing the role of a fiddler in a dance scene for the Hallmark movie The 27-Hour Day (2021).

 As a freelance musician, he often performs either as a soloist or accompanist at trad music events, as well as playing in a variety of musical configurations at weddings, markets, fairs, special occasions, seniors residences, corporate and academic events and conferences, house concerts and parties, and other celebrations.